alistairrutherford/noiz2-gdx/README.md

 This is my original port of Kenta Chos esoteric shooter converted to use LibGDX and my netthreads-libgdx extensions library.

 It's very much a work in progress.
-The preferences and difficulty levels are not persisted yet.
+Not all the original features have been added yet.

 The codebase consists of a slightly modified set of the original game files (in their own package) and all the additions in another package.